-One of the most popular topics we deal with on a daily basis at Rapid Formations is how to open business bank accounts as a non-UK resident.
-Whilst it’s incredibly easy to register a UK limited company from anywhere in the world, it is more difficult to set up a business bank account unless you live and work in the United Kingdom.
-However, there are a number of available options once your company has been incorporated.
+One of the most popular topics we deal with on a daily basis at Rapid Formations is business bank accounts for non-UK residents.
+Whilst it’s incredibly easy to register a UK limited company from anywhere in the world, it is more difficult to set up a business bank account if you do not live and work in the United Kingdom.
+However, there are a number of available options once your company has been incorporated, which we discuss below.

 UK residency is not a legal requirement

 There are no legal restrictions that prohibit non-UK residents from opening a business account.
 However, most banks will not accept applications from overseas due to fraud concerns and additional administration costs.

 You do not have to open a UK bank account